 Attendance and Materials

 Attendance: Full participation in this program will maximize interaction and engagement among facilitators and attendees.
-As an active learner, you are expected to attend and participate in all three sessions.
+As an active learner, you are expected to attend and participate in live sessions.
+Upon completion, you will receive a certificate of completion via email.
+Professional development hours (PDH) will be provided upon request.

 Materials: All materials will be shared with you throughout the program.
 You will have access to presentation slides, session recordings, and supplemental resources.